Much like wine (😉), having data doesn’t mean you have quality data.

 Before we go into detail, remember that data quality is ultimately about common sense.
 It can be easy to get lost in numbers and metrics, but the core idea is simple:

 On a more technical level, data quality is a measure of how well data serves the purpose it's intended for.
-While there are countless metrics to use to evaluate data quality quantitatively, we can categorize them into a few vital elements of data quality:
+While there are countless metrics to use to evaluate data quality quantitatively, we can categorize them into a few vital elements or "dimensions" of data quality:

 Each of these elements needs to be checked and managed with planning, rules and metrics to ensure that data can be used properly without creating a false view of the situations it represents.
 This is why data quality is so important.
 Take these examples: